 Pool specification or Pool aggregate that holds all CSPs together

 cStor Storage Pool or CSP :

-Points to an individual cStor pool on one node.
-There will also be a cStor-Pool-Pod corresponding to each CSP custom resource.
-When a new node is added to Kubernetes node and configured to host a cStor pool, a new CSP CR and cStor-Pool-Pod are provisioned on that node and CVRs are migrated from other nodes for volume rebalancing.
+An individual cStor pool on one node.
+There will also be a cStor-Pool pod corresponding to each CSP custom resource.
+When a new node is added to the Kubernetes cluster and configured to host a cStor pool, a new CSP CR and a cStor Pool Pod are provisioned on that node and CVRs are migrated from other nodes for volume rebalancing.
 (CSP auto scaling feature is in the roadmap)

 cStor Volume or CV :

 An individual persistent volume.
 For each PV provisioned through CAS type as

 cStor, there will be a corresponding CV custom resource